bchiang7/v4/content/posts/wordpress-publish-error/index.md

 ## Solution

-Because the error message had to do with a `JSON response`, I initially thought it was a Gutenberg or ACF issue.
+Since the error message had to do with a JSON response, I initially thought it was a Gutenberg or ACF issue.
 But it turned out this was happening because I was on the https WP admin (i.e. https://project.ups.dock/wp-admin), not the unsecure WP admin (http://project.ups.dock/wp-admin).

 It was a CORS error!!
 I was trying to modify a non-https domain from a https domain.
+Switching to a non-https WP admin allowed me to publish posts with no problem.